ninalopatina/Rocket_RL/README.md

 * python.func.data_processing.py imports the flow simulation data, plots the data, and creates a regression model.
 * python.func.ray_funcs.py plots some of the outputs from the RL algorithm.
 * python.envs.RocketRL.RocketEnv.py contains the custom env for this task.
 * python.envs.__init.py__ registers the custom environment.
-It sets the max_episode_steps.
+It also sets the max_episode_steps.

 * Pickles: results.pickles contains the pickles of regression powers, coefficients, and intercept from the model I trained.

 * video_labels contains the .png files that the rollout rendering displays.

+* req-conda.txt contains the conda requirements to run the Rocket_RL package.
-* req.txt contains the requirements to run the Rocket_RL package, excluding Ray & RLlib, whose specific installation instructions are below.
+* req.txt contains the pip requirements to run the Rocket_RL package.
+Both of the above exclude Ray, RLlib, and a few other packages whose specific installation instructions are below.

 ## To run: